Please note that this page is automatically translated.

 Sustainable procurement through fair trade

-Amid concerns about future major environmental changes such as climate change, there are also fears of a decline in wild fish catches, making it increasingly important to procure marine resources that do not rely on wild catches.
-As a response, we are investing in external businesses and cutting-edge technology, and working to develop new technologies such as seed development through business partnerships, and improved and alternative feed.
-By strengthening our procurement base in our upstream business, we aim to ensure stable quality and production volume.
+As changes in the marine environment due to global warming raise concerns about a decline in natural fish catches, the importance of procuring marine resources that do not rely on natural resources is increasing.
+As a response, we are investing in external businesses and cutting-edge technologies, and working to develop new technologies such as seed development through business partnerships, and improved and alternative feed.
+By strengthening our procurement base in these upstream businesses, we aim to ensure stable quality and production volume.

 Promoting Food Waste Reduction